huozhi/bunchee/docs/MIGRATION.md

 standard `exports` field, with `main` and `types` only when compatibility with older resolvers is needed.

-The non-standard `typings` fallback is no longer recognized.
-Rename it to `types` or add a `types` export condition:
+TypeScript still supports `typings` as a legacy alias for `types`, but bunchee 7 no longer reads it as the package-level declaration target.
+Rename it to `types`, or add a `types` export condition:

 ```diff
 -"typings": "./dist/index.d.ts"